-The OCCOG Board of Directors adopted a formal budget for the fiscal year ended June 30, 2012.
-All revenues come from member agencies that pay annual membership dues and a pro rata share of the estimated fees for demographic research performed by California State University at Fullerton.
+The OCCOG Board of Directors adopted a formal budget for the fiscal year ended June 30, 2013.
+All revenues come from member agencies that pay annual membership dues and a pro rata share of the estimated fees for demographic research performed by California State University, Fullerton.

-The City of Santa Ana discontinued membership in OCCOG resulting in a shortfall of member dues totaling \$5,000.
+The City of Villa Park discontinued membership in OCCOG resulting in a shortfall of member dues totaling \$2,375.

-OCCOG contracts with the Orange County Transportation Authority to provide administrative support services to OCCOG for \$141,000 per year.
+OCCOG contracted with the Orange County Transportation Authority (OCTA) to provide administrative support services to OCCOG for \$141,000 per year.
+The contract with OCTA expired on June 30, 2013.
+A contract with Gwenn Norton Perry, an independent contractor, was executed to replace OCTA as the OCCOG administrator beginning July 1, 2013.